jubaoxian/Prototype-of-Trading-Signal-for-Chiense-Stock-Market/README.md

 # Simple-MA-backtest-
-Basic tool that allows to backtest Chinese stock Market
+Basic tool that allows users to backtest MA strategy from Chinese stock market.
+(Buy/sell when cross MA indicator).